drwetter/testssl.sh/doc/testssl.1.md

 ## EXIT STATUS

-* 0    testssl.sh finished successfully without errors and without unambiguous results
+* 0    testssl.sh finished successfully without errors and without ambiguous results
 * 1    testssl.sh has encountered exactly one ambiguous situation or an error during run
 * 1+n  same as previous.
 The errors or ambiguous results are added, also per IP.
 * 50-200 reserved for returning a vulnerability scoring for system monitoring or a CI tools